carpentries-incubator/SDC-BIDS-dMRI/_episodes/diffusion_tensor_imaging.md

 * <code>ReconstModel</code> objects (e.g. <code>TensorModel</code>) carry the parameters that
 are required in order to fit a model.
 For example, the directions and magnitudes of the gradients that were applied in the experiment.
-The objects all have a <code>fit</code> method, which takes in data, and emites a <code>ReconstFit</code> object.
+The objects all have a <code>fit</code> method, which takes in data, and returns a <code>ReconstFit</code> object.
 This is where a lot of the heavy lifting of the processing will take place.
 * <code>ReconstFit</code> objects carry the model that was used to generate the object.
 They also include the parameters that were estimated during fitting of the data.
 They have